-Fork Painted & Paper Plate Paw Print Craft
+Paper Plate Paw Craft

 It’s another unique tutorial from Glued To My Crafts!
 Today we are merging together a paper plate, Tulip craft paint and a plastic fork, to make this one-of-a-kind Fork Painted & Paper Plate Paw Print kid craft idea within minutes!
 There’s even a FREE printable in the supply list, to get you started even faster!

-No two pieces will be alike and your color choices can be limitless as well!
+No two paw print pieces will be alike and your color choices can be limitless as well!
 Although I went for “dog paw prints” in my examples, you could also do this for a polar bear or brown bear craft activity as well!
 The choice is yours!

 Ready to make it happen?
 Keep scrolling for ALL the details so you can recreate it with your young crafter this afternoon!

-RELATED POST —> Popsicle Stick & Craft Felt Dog
+RELATED POST —> Popsicle Stick Dog

 Craft Supplies:

-- One Plastic Fork {clean but can be recycled}
+- One Plastic Fork

-- Large Paper Plate – one per paw print craft
+- Large Paper Plate

 - White Cardstock Paper

-- FREE Paw Print Template Printable
+- Paw Print Printable

 - Color Printer